Abnaby/College_System/README.md

 ## General info
-  that's a training about OOP for building a college management system.
+  that's a training project about OOP for building a college management system.

 ## Topics
 Project is created with: